ben-ryder/benryder.me/web/src/content/posts/_post.md

 ---
 # Basic data
 slug: 'example'
-title: 'This is a blog post'
+title: 'This is post'
-description: 'This is a description.'
+description: 'This is a post.'
 isFeatured: false
 isPublished: true
 tags: